 Impalas had even more trim including Impala script and crossed-flag emblems at the front of the rear coving, chrome plated dummy air scoops in front of the rear wheelwells, ribbed body sill panels and triple taillamps.
 Other models had just two taillights with the station wagons only having one.

-This car looks great in its Cay Coral paint (code 932A) and goes well with the matching coral textured fabric and vinyl interior (code 861).
+This car looks great in its Rio Red paint (code 923A) and goes well with the matching Gray, Black and Red textured fabric and vinyl interior (code 854).

 Impala features include the competition style two-spoke deep hub steering wheel with impala medallion, Impala script on the dashboard and the rear speaker grille found in the seatback dip in the center of the rear seats.